 Tuition charges at Texas state universities are established by state law.
 The State of Texas 78th Legislature allowed the Board of Regents of the University of Texas System to set designated tuition rates.
 The State of Texas Legislature does not set the specific amount of any particular student fee.
-Student fees assessed are authorized by state statute; however, the specific fee amounts and the determination to increase fees are made by the University administration and the University Of Texas System Board Of Regents.
-All other fees at the University of Texas of the Permian Basin are fixed within statutory limitations set by the Board of Regents.
-All tuition and fees are subject to change by the State of Texas Legislature or Board of Regents without notice.
-Tuition and fees at the University of Texas of the Permian Basin are subject to change in adherence with acts of the State of Texas Legislature and/or policies of the Board of Regents.
+Student fees assessed are authorized by state statute; however, the specific fee amounts and the determination to increase fees are made by the University administration and the UT System Board of Regents.
+All other fees at UT Permian Basin are fixed within statutory limitations set by the UT System Board of Regents.
+All tuition and fees are subject to change by the State of Texas Legislature or UT System

+Board of Regents without notice.
+Tuition and fees at UT Permian Basin are subject to change in adherence with acts of the State of Texas Legislature and/or policies of the UT System Board of Regents.